hantsy/spring7-sandbox/docs/jackson.md

 # An Introduction to Jackson 3 in Spring 7 and Spring Boot 4

-Jackson is the defacto standard for JSON processing in Spring apps.
+Jackson is the defacto standard for JSON processing in Spring applications.
 With Spring 7 and Spring Boot 4, Jackson 3 is now the default — it modernizes the codebase for Java 17+ and also brings some breaking changes.
-Let’s walk through what changed and what you need to do when come to Spring 7 world.
+Let’s walk through what changed and what you need to do when come to Spring 7 and Spring Boot 4.

 [!NOTE]
-> Check out the release notes and migration guide: [Jackson-Release-3.0](https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0) and the [Jackson 3 Migration Guide](https://github.com/FasterXML/jackson/blob/main/jackson3/MIGRATING_TO_JACKSON_3.md).
+> More details about the changes in Jackson 3, refer to the release notes and migration guide: [Jackson-Release-3.0](https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0) and the [Jackson 3 Migration Guide](https://github.com/FasterXML/jackson/blob/main/jackson3/MIGRATING_TO_JACKSON_3.md).

 If you're migrating from Spring 6 to Spring 7, you'll probably need to update your Jackson configuration — here's one example of Jackson 2 configuration in Spring 6: